The newly renovated WEWC Group Room,

-(Newtown Square, Pa.) – Main Line Health’s (MLH) Women’s Emotional Wellness Center (WEWC) at the Main Line Health Center in Newtown Square, marked its second birthday in March.
+(Newtown Square, Pa.) – Main Line Health's (MLH) Women’s Emotional Wellness Center (WEWC) at Main Line Health Newtown Square, marked its second birthday in March.
 The WEWC, staffed by a highly-skilled and experienced treatment team of psychiatrists and psychotherapists, provides outpatient mental health therapy and psychiatric services to women and their families.
 The Center specializes in the period before, during and after pregnancy or adoption, but also accepts individuals, including fathers, grandparents and other caregivers, for treatment.

 “Main Line Health recognized the important need to offer counseling services to women and their families, specializing in the period during and after pregnancy,” said Liz Bland, LCSW, Program Manager, WEWC.
 “Since opening in March 2013, the WEWC has provided services to more than 500 patients.
 Many patients have expressed their gratitude for having a resource like WEWC, and this feedback has been truly humbling and touching.
 We look forward to celebrating many more years of helping families navigate the range of emotions that come along with a caregiving role.”

 March 2015 also marks the two-year anniversary of Main Line Health utilizing the Edinburgh Postnatal Depression Scale to screen all inpatient maternity patients for the risk of Postpartum Depression prior to discharge home.
 Emotional difficulties during pregnancy and in the postpartum period are generally temporary and very treatable with professional assistance.
 WEWC offers supportive follow-up calls after delivery, and to date have made over 600 calls.
 Visit the maternity section of our site to review the screening process.